From: Tom Holeman

 and Jews are united before the cross.
 For the Christian, Jesus'

-vicarious sacrificr provides redemption and atonement between
+vicarious sacrifice provides redemption and atonement between

 God and humankind.
-At the same time, from the standpoint of Jewish
+At the same time, from the standpoint of

 people's commitment to do God's will, the cross exemplifies their

-readiness to stand firm in every adversity in order to affirm their
+readiness to stand firm in every adversity in order to affirm

 belief in the one true God and His promise to send a deliverer.

 The Romans had crucified thousands of Jews even before Jesus.
-They

-ardently maintained a policy of suppressing popular Jewish messianic
+ardently maintained a policy of suppressing popular Jewish

 hopes.
-Jesus and his followers presented them with a familiar threat.
+Jesus and his followers presented them with a familiar

-He was another problematic Jew who had to be dealt with quickly and
+He was another problematic Jew who had to be dealt with quickly

 severely.
 The cross thus demonstrates Jesus' solidarity with his